SAP-samples/teched2023-XP263/exercises/MicrosoftAzure/ex3.2/README.md

       ...
    ```

-2. Login to your Cloud Foundry space to which you want to deploy the CAP API.
+2. Open new terminal and login to your Cloud Foundry space to deploy the CAP API.
    ```conosle
    cf login -a https://api.cf.ap21.hana.ondemand.com --sso